 The current studies on medication abortion are conflicting.
-A 2015 systematic review on this topic documented an efficacy rate of 96.6%, an ongoing pregnancy rate of 0.8%, a transfusion rate of 0.03% to 0.06%, and a hospitalization rate of 0.04 to 0.9%.12 However, this review requires further examination.
-The complication rates for buccal misoprostol were obtained from only five studies, and 96% of the data was from only two studies.^{16,17} These two studies lost over 15% of patients to follow-up, and neither evaluated emergency room visits.
-The loss to follow-up rate and the failure to account for potential adverse events in emergency departments are serious weaknesses of these studies, and this weakens the claim of the systematic review that relies so heavily on their conclusions.
+A 2015 systematic review on this topic documented an efficacy rate of 96.7% and an ongoing pregnancy rate of 0.8% through 63 days.
+For 64 to 70 days, the efficacy was 93.1% and the ongoing pregnancy rate was 2.9%.
+The transfusion rates ranged from 0.03% to 0.6% and the hospitalization rates from 0.04 to 0.9%.12 However, this review requires further examination.
+The complication rates for buccal misoprostol were obtained from only five studies, and 76% of the data was from only two studies.
+16,17 These two studies lost over 15% of patients to follow-up, and neither evaluated emergency room visits.
+The loss to follow-up rate and the failure to account for potential adverse events in departments serious emergency are weaknesses of these studies, and this weakens the claim of the systematic review that relies so heavily on their conclusions.

 But what other data is available?
-In 2009, all women in Finland undergoing abortion before 63 days' gestation between 2000 and 2006 were followed up to 42 days postpartum using national health registries.18 This study may be more accurate than U.S. studies because healthcare is centralized.
+In 2009, all women in Finland undergoing abortion before 63 days' gestation between 2000 and 2006 were followed up to 42 days postpartum using national health registries.
+18 This study may be more accurate than U.S. studies because healthcare is centralized.
 The incidence of adverse events was four times higher among women who underwent medication abortion compared to women who underwent surgical abortion (20 vs. 5.6%, p < 0.001).
 This was largely driven by the higher rate of hemorrhage with medication abortion (15.6 vs. 2.1%, p < 0.001), but higher rates of incomplete abortion (6.7 vs. 1.6%, p < 0.001) and unplanned surgical evacuation (5.9 vs. 1.8%, p < 0.001) also contributed.

 In 2013, a systematic review combined 87 trials utilizing mifepristone 200 mg followed by misoprostol at less than 63 days gestation, incorporating 45,528 abortion outcomes.11 Treatment failure occurred in 4.8% of cases and ongoing pregnancy in 1.1%.
 Treatment failure was higher at higher gestational ages: specifically, treatment failure was higher in trials where at least one out of four women were more than 8 weeks' gestational age, or greater than 56 days' gestation (OR 1.5, 95% CI 1.1-2.0).
 Most of the studies were small studies, with only seven having more than 1000 patients.
-Almost 40% (46 of 119) of the hospitalizations occurred in a single trial from the United Kingdom (UK), which followed 4132 medication abortions from 1994 to 2001.19 In this large trial from a developed country with centralized healthcare, about 1% of women undergoing medication abortion were hospitalized.
-The review, in contrast, concludes that only 0.3% of all women are hospitalized after medication abortion; this order of magnitude difference may represent dilution of good data (the U.K. study's 1% hospitalization rate) with missing or suboptimal data in smaller studies with less reliable follow-up.
+Almost 40% (46 of 119) of hospitalizations occurred in a single trial from the United Kingdom (UK), which followed 4132 medication abortions from 1994 to 2001.19 In this large trial from a developed country with centralized healthcare, about 1% of women undergoing medication abortion were hospitalized.
+The review, in contrast, concludes that only 0.3% of all women are hospitalized after medication abortion: this order of magnitude difference may represent dilution of good data (the U.K. study's 1% hospitalization rate) with missing or suboptimal data in smaller studies with less reliable follow-up.